MikeGawi/ePiframe/README.md

 ## Debugging

 When ePiframe is not refreshing, it's a tragedy indeed.
-Check Your wiring with display, check power supply, check internet connection to Raspberry Pi and try to reboot the device.
+Check Your wiring with display, check power supply, check internet connection and try to reboot the device.
 If that doesn't help:
 * [Check configuration](#configuration)
 * Do a test with ```./ePiframe.py --test``` without sending photo to display and get detailed log on what is happening
 * Make sure that configured photo filtering is not narrowing too much, i.e. only one or no photos at all are filtered (test that in the step above)